arcotek-ltd/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 ## Step 1: From your Azure DevOps Services Profile, Create a New Application

-1. Open your [Azure DevOps Services Profile](https://aex.dev.azure.com) in a browser tab; log in to your Azure DevOps Services account if necessary.
+1. Open your Azure DevOps portal [Azure DevOps Portal](https://dev.azure.com) in a browser tab; log in to your Azure DevOps Services account if necessary and select the correct organisation (if your username gives you access to more than one).

     ~> **Important:** The Azure DevOps Services account you use for connecting Terraform Cloud must have admin access since creating webhooks requires admin permissions.
 If you're unable to load the link above, you can create a new application for the next step at one of the following links: `https://aex.dev.azure.com/app/register?mkt=en-US` or `https://app.vsaex.visualstudio.com/app/register?mkt=en-US`.

+2. Navigate to your profile (User settings) by clicking on the icon to the left of the account manager icon (top left).

 2. Click the “Create new application” link at the bottom of the left column under the “Applications and services” header.
 The next page is a form asking for your company and application information.
 At the minimum, you’ll need to provide your company name, application name (Terraform Cloud), application website (`https://app.terraform.io` or the URL of your Terraform Enterprise instance), and authorization callback URL.